cylc/cylc-admin/docs/rose-suite-run-proposal/cylc-flow-rc.md

 It is expected that these will mainly be set at site level, but that small numbers of power users may wish to over-ride them.

+__The key items in this config are `batch system` and `login hosts` as these between them define way the cluster will function.__

+Cases for this include
+- Batch system run on local host.
+- Job run without batch system on login node of a cluster.
+- Batch system run from login node of a cluster.

 ```ini
 [job platforms]
   [[example platform]]